CarliJoy/intersection_examples/docs/specification.rst

-This adds a type form to the ``typing`` module named ``Intersection`` and implements ``__and__`` for ``builtins.type``. ``Intersection`` is a type form (todo defintion) that can be parametrized with with type expressions.
+This adds a type form to the ``typing`` module named ``Intersection`` and implements ``__and__`` for ``builtins.type``. ``Intersection`` is a type form (todo definition) that can be parametrized with type expressions.

 This expands the allowed use of ``typing.Self`` (hereafter ``Self``) for type expressions that refer to the bound value of an instance method or classmethod to include intersections that contain ``Self``.
 It is not valid to create an instance of a type containing such an annotation without the other operands of the intersection being consistent.
-(see Mixins in motivations for a practical example)
+(see Mixins in Motivations for a practical example)

 Type system behavior